British Fashion Council: Events

-The BFC's primary event is London Fashion Week, a bi-annual London-based fashion show held routinely each February and September.
-The trade show typically showcases the work of over 250 international designers and engages a worldwide audience.
+The BFC's primary event is London Fashion Week, a bi-annual London-bamore thanover 250 international designers and engages a worldwide audience.
 The fashion week is organized by the BFC alongside other organizations.

 In light of the COVID-19 pandemic, the BFC announced that its 2020 February trade show would be held as a digital-only event.
 All event attractions, from the launch of the week on Friday 14 February 2020, were presented to a global audience online.
 The event production crews, designers, models, and teams were assisted by Westminster Council with rapid Covid testing to ensure the success and safety of the event.
 Princess Anne followed in the Queen’s footsteps to present a special award at the event.
 The Queen Elizabeth II Award for British Design was awarded to Rosh Mahtani who was commended for the craftsmanship of her jewellery.

 During the February 2020 Fashion Week, the BFC announced its scheme to enable one young designer to show their collection before a virtual audience.
 The new initiative was made possible in collaboration with MTV.

 Following its February virtual showcase event, the BFC announced that it was to merge the Men’s Fashion Week into a new and single, "gender-neutral" event.